jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 {{< /q >}}

-21 We naturally confirm the propriety of punishment when we reflect how necessary it is to preserve society.
+{{< s v="21" >}} We naturally confirm the propriety of punishment when we reflect how necessary it is to preserve society.
 This is true when:
 - the terror of punishment breaks the violator's injustice,
 - the violator ceases to be feared and instead begins to be pitied by the humane.